This post will be helpful if you’re looking to:

 Noted issues

-- The list will depend on your join condition.
-Full join would mean you might have pages that only have GSC data and no GA4 data.
-You would also have pages that would only have GA4 data but not GSC data.
+- The list will depend on your joining conditions.
+Full join would mean you might have pages with only GSC and no GA4 data.
+You would also have pages with only GA4 data but not GSC data.
 This ensures you’re not missing out on pages that might be important for your business.

-- The Regex Formula used to standardize page paths doesn’t make normalized URLs that have subdirectories in them. for example: https://www.domain.com/blog/url-slug will change to blog/url-slug in the search console dataset which will not match with the page path of url-slug in Google Analytics.
+- The Regex Formula used to standardize page paths doesn’t make normalized URLs with subdirectories.
+For example, https://www.domain.com/blog/url-slug will change to blog/URL in the search console dataset, which will not match the page path of url-slug in Google Analytics.

 Learnings

-- If you’ve already connected your Google search console to your Google Analytics 4 account, you’d think that your GA4 dataset should already have those Google search metrics.
+- If you’ve connected your Google search console to your Google Analytics 4 account, you’d think your GA4 dataset should already have those GSC metrics.
 I’ve tried to use dimensions from GA4 (Landing pages) and metrics such as Organic Google Search impressions and organic Google Search clicks together.
-But sadly it doesn’t work in Looker Studio.
+But sadly, it doesn’t work in Looker Studio.

 - You need to know the difference between a metric and dimensions.
-If you put, for example, Device (which is a dimension) as a metric, you’ll see numbers when you put device as a control and filter your results.
-This is true for other dimensions such as landing pages, page paths, etc.
+If you put, for example, Device (which is a dimension) as a metric, you’ll see numbers instead of characters (desktop or web) when you put the device as control and filter your results.
+This is true for other dimensions, such as landing pages, page paths, etc.

 Inquisitive?

-Read this Medium article to learn how to blend GA4 and Universal anlytics data.
+Read this Medium article to learn how to blend GA4 and Universal analytics data.

 Siddharth – this read was such a practical time-saver.
 Thank you!